codensolve/code-path/README.md

 ### Problem 3: Help with Time Table

 Smith needs some help in preparing a timetable for the school.
 Apart from the school he is also a part-time employee of a nearby art gallery.
 So having a proper time table is very critical for him.
 Smith has received number of courses, day of the week and number of lesson from school.
-He want to create a table with these details.
+He wants to create a table with these details.

 ###### Rules: